rodlewis360/Key/README.md

 # Key
 A programing language written in python.
-Made to introduce begginers to basic concepts such as semicolons, curly brakets, compilisation, and more in an easy to control environment.
+Made to introduce begginers to basic concepts such as semicolons, curly brakets, compilation, and more in an easy to control environment.